 UNCTAD and eTrade for all partners have been carrying out e-trade readiness assessments in developing countries, particularly Least Developed Countries, to help answer that question.
-No space for details here but you can find more in the report.
-In brief, they see the need for attention by governments and other stakeholders to eight ‘key’ areas:
+In brief, they see the need for attention by governments and other stakeholders in eight ‘key’ areas:

 - developing national strategies for e-commerce development, including betterxstatistics, better analysis and more coordination within government;